SimoneZeng/awesome-vector-ANN-search-papers/README.md

 In this section, we provide papers refined with categories.
 We also provide common abbreviation of methods after the title with Abbr.

 ### 0. Upcoming papers
-Here are the accepted papers in SIGMOD2025 in the field of vector search.
+Here are the accepted papers in SIGMOD2025, VLDB2025 and WWW2025 in the field of vector search.
 We are looking forward to following these papers and categorizing them correctly once they are public!

 | Title   | Venue   | Authors   | Link   |
 |-------|--------|----------|-----------|